Public Outreach and Advocacy

 A prerequisite for registering a business on the network was only to “get informed” with the practices that can be implemented.
 For that reason, a Decalogue with good practices that can be implemented by Coastal Businesses to reduce marine litter and specifically plastic waste was produced to be disseminated to all the participating businesses.

 Examples of Good Practices

-4. Track and record recycling waste from the Responsible Coastal Businesses: The members of the Responsible Coastal Businesses network will be required, as a mandatory term of their network membership, to record the amount of waste (PMD, glass, general) that they dispose.
-At least 1 ton of recyclables will be separately collected by the Responsible Coastal Businesses Network in the first pilot year.
+4. Tracked and recorded recycling waste from the Responsible Coastal Businesses: The members of the Responsible Coastal Businesses network required, as a mandatory term of their network membership, to record the amount of waste (PMD, glass, general) that they disposed.
+1 ton of recyclables were separately collected by the Responsible Coastal Businesses Network in the first pilot year.

 Terms and Conditions_GR

-6. Organize the awards ceremony for the winners of the competition.
-AKTI will make the Competition an annual event coupled with a prestigious Award and highly publicized award ceremony.
-The winners will have the title of e.g. “Clean Seas Champion”.
+6. Organized the award ceremony for the winners of the competition.
+AKTI successfully completed the Competition coupled with a highly publicized award ceremony titled Zero Waste Beach Awards 2018.
+The winners can be seen by clicking the link below:

 Hub: the effective centre of an activity, region, or network

 “The Hub” is the Cypriot Women’s Leadership Network to provide opportunities for networking, engagement and advancement.
 The overall aim of the network is to become the hub, the reference and the supporting mechanism to boost Cypriot women leaders to become active participants in decision making at all levels: public, private and civil society sectors.
 ‘The Hub’ was established in 2015, designed and developed by AKTI Project and Research Centre, with the support of the US Department of State, under the program Global Women, Peace and Security Initiative.

 ”The Hub” is being created within a framework of a wider project.
 Read below about the project.